Ja Morant scores 34 points, Grizzlies beat Wizards 115-95

 PRETTY SIMPLE

-In Wizards coach Wes Unseld Jr. pregame media availability, a caller noted that the Grizzlies lead the NBA in seven statistical categories and asked what the Washington needed to take away.
+In Unseld’s pregame media availability, a reporter noted that the Grizzlies lead the NBA in seven statistical categories and asked what the Washington needed to take away.
 Unseld quickly replied: “Six of ’em.”

 TIP-INS